ecmwf/anemoi-datasets/docs/using/matching.rst

 .. literalinclude:: matching2_.py
    :language: python

-This use the common set of variables, use :ref:`select` with the `matching` value:
+To use the common set of variables, use:

 .. literalinclude:: matching3_.py
    :language: python

-To match all the attributes, use the `adjust` keyword:
+To match all the attributes:

 .. literalinclude:: matching4_.py
    :language: python